HOW TO: 13 Ways To Save Money Renovating A House On A Budget!

 Do you need an Architect??

-The architect I use still hand draws his plans #WorksOfArt, if you want to learn how (and digital plans too), click here for more details on HomeEnvy Pro, ALL the skills to get you your own design business in the digital age.
+The architect I use still hand draws his plans #WorksOfArt.
+If you want to learn how (and digital plans, too), click here for more details on HomeEnvy Pro, and ALL the skills to start your own design business in the digital age.

 Be Your Buyer

-You don’t need to rely on your trades supplying your fixtures and fittings, you can often get better discounts at online retailers that volume sell more than your plumber/electrician might be eligible for his turnover.
+You don’t need to rely on your trades to supply your fixtures and fittings.
+You can often get better discounts if you shop around at online retailers that volume sell more than your plumber/electrician might be eligible for his turnover.
 Head online and get sourcing your own items to save money renovating your house.

 Get supplier trade accounts

-If you'd like to get my top secret way to get saving 90% at high street shops such as John Lewis, Loaf, made dot com, Feather & Black, Victoria Plum, Bath Superstore?
+If you’d like to get my top secret way to get saving 90% at high street shops such as John Lewis, Loaf, Feather & Black, Victoria Plum, and Bath Superstore?
 Click here to grab the Ultimate Home Design Toolkit.